barney11/tmdb-data-platform/README.md

 ### Build a GCP project

-&rarr; Make sure you have a valid google account.
+Make sure you have a valid google account.
 The go to the Google Cloud Platform console and create a new project.
 Export the project id and the project number:

 ```
 export TF_VAR_PROJECT_ID=<your-project-id>